China Furniture Factory

 You got caught up in the “Catch and Bait” pricing scheme.

-The catch and bait pricing scheme is when a vendor will put a price on a site like Alibaba that is extremely low.
+The catch and bait pricing scheme is when a vendor puts a price on a site like Alibaba that is extremely low.
 Maybe they say something like a 20″ Vase with Mother of Pearl is only 1 USD.
 You may look at that and say, “Wow, that is so cheap; we need to talk to them now!”
 The dollar signs of how much you will make on the item add up in your head.

-If you understand what the real price of a quality Mother of Pearl vase should be, you will understand that the materials to produce that vase would be way over 1 USD, unless they are selling this as a stock item – in which case you will need to take it as a deadstock item.
+If you understand what the real price of a quality Mother of Pearl vase should be, you will understand that the materials to produce that vase would be way over 1 USD unless they are selling this as a stock item – in which case you will need to take it as a deadstock item.

 But the potential vendors who put up the 1 USD for every item or they will put up 1 USD to 20 USD are doing a technique called “catch and bait.”
 They want to catch you by getting you to contact them.
-Then they try first to bait you with some very low prices when finally they have no ability or no intention of ever producing at that price.
+Then they try first to bait you with some meager prices when finally they have no ability or no intention of ever producing at that price.

 In the future, if you fall into the “catch and bait” scheme, you are probably wasting your time, especially if the quality is essential to you and your business.